aadilayub/cryptokitties-notes/lesson_2.md

 In Solidity, there are two places where you can store variables: `storage` and `memory`.
 State variables (variables declared outside functions) are by default `storage` and are written permanently into the blockchain, whereas variables declared inside functions are by default `memory` and will disappear when the function call ends.

-Usually, you don't have to explicitly declare variables as `storage` or `memory` since it's already being done by the compiler in the background, but in some cases you will have to do this to saev memory or reduce gas.
+Usually, you don't have to explicitly declare variables as `storage` or `memory` since it's already being done by the compiler in the background, but in some cases you will have to do this to save memory or reduce gas.

 ### `feedAndMultiply()`